 The ideal espresso temperature Celsius is 90.5-96 degrees (195 to 205 degrees Fahrenheit).

-This is one of the oldest, classic ways of coffee brewing.
+In a coffee crash course the drip brew cannot miss.
+It is one of the oldest, classic ways of coffee brewing.
 You’re probably used to it since many households have been using it for years.

 You can place any type or flavor coffee in one of the machines, so you can always make exactly what your taste buds desire.
 You can also cater for a large group of people at one time.

 This is the brew you pick if you love strong coffee.
 Because the water and grounds can stay in contact for a long time—depending on the brewing time you pick—all possible flavor is extracted.

 See also in what the French Press is different from Drip Coffee and Pour Over.
 If you are a coffee Connoisseurs, you surely don't want to miss how to brew coffee with a Chemex Coffee Maker.

 Single Serve Brewing

 This is your quick answer in the morning and you can pick any flavor you want.
 A single serve brew comes from water run through a coffee pod, into your cup.